jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 {% endhighlight r %}

 For very large datasets (typically file size of > 0.5 GB), loading of the dataset into the interactive visualisation web browser may become impractical.
 Thus, , [`hastaLaVista`][hlv-link]  <img src="/hastaLaVista/assets/hlvLogo50px.png" alt="drawing" width="50px"/> can be configured to retrieve spectra only when necessary.
 To do this, uncomment lines 45-53 and define a path to store the JSON.
 This will convert spectral data into an individual JSON file, thus enabling fast and efficient interaction of the browser.
 However, to do this, you must locate the folder where [`hastaLaVista`][hlv-link]  <img src="/hastaLaVista/assets/hlvLogo50px.png" alt="drawing" width="50px"/> is stored in your installation.
 This is achieved using the `.libPathts()` command and then creating the folder `visu/data/json`.
 Line 46 of the demo file must point to this json folder.
-Running the following script will point to your default browser on the URL.
+Running the script will point your default browser on the URL.

 ```
 http://127.0.0.1:5474/?viewURL=http://127.0.0.1:5474/view/modelExplorer_1_1.view.json&dataURL=http://127.0.0.1:5474/data/multiblocking.data.json